 🍴 Serving and storage suggestions

-I often serve the whole roasted cauliflower as a family style dish.
-The florets, you can serve in a bowl with chopped scallions (add a creamy dip to tone down the spice!) or better yet: you can make gochujang cauliflower tacos or an easy fried rice.
-I also love serving this as a healthy side on it’s own to any main dish!
+I serve whole roasted cauliflower as a family style dish.
+The florets, you can serve in a bowl with chopped scallions (add a creamy dip to tone down the spice!) or better yet: make gochujang cauliflower tacos or an easy fried rice bowls.
+I also love serving this as a healthy side dish on it's own to any main dish!

-If you like this recipe, check out my other easy Korean-inspired recipes:
+If you like this recipe, check out these easy Korean-inspired recipes:

 Spicy Korean Gochujang Whole Roasted Cauliflower